Marii4ka/DeveloperCircleHub.github.io/index.md

 You for sure at least one time in your life used Instagram or SnapChat mask, or tried to catch Pokemons - and all this staff is based on Augmented reality technology.

 **Augmented reality** (often known as AR) is a computer technology that shows digital images on top of the current real world.
 For example it can show a digital table on top of a floor.
 It is different from virtual reality which makes a person feel they are somewhere else.
-Mostly, you are using Instagram mask for fun - but AR technology can be used for
+Mostly, you are using Instagram mask for fun - but AR technology can be used for:
 - develop creativity
 - education purpose (history, science etc)
 - AR masks are often uses for Ads